 - what you now know and

 The questions at the conclusion of each section are meant to help you to visualize, organize, and express what it is you know and wish to know.
 You will draw from this information for writing your Educational Essay.
-This module might also help you to develop your preliminary study plan.

 Overview: Knowing and the Construction of Knowledge